TIK-NFL/ilias-oc-plugin/README.md

 # ilias-oc
 An ILIAS Repository Object plugin for Opencast 6

-This plugin creates a tight intgration of Opencast 6(for older versions see older [releases](https://github.com/TIK-NFL/ilias-oc-plugin/releases)) and ILIAS.
+This plugin creates a tight intgration of Opencast 6 and ILIAS.
-This plugin also requires to a workflow handler for Opencast, which enables distributing the files in a way that are usable by this plugin.
-This plugin is currently only available in the [Github Repo](https://github.com/pascalseeland/opencast) and not part of the official Opencast Distribution.
+This plugin also requires a workflow handler for Opencast, which enables distributing the files in a way that are usable by this plugin.
+This plugin is available in the [Github Repo](https://github.com/pascalseeland/opencast).

 ## Installation